YouStock/mist/README.md

 ```

-### Passing options to Geth
+### Passing options to Aura

-You can pass command-line options directly to Geth by prefixing them with `--node-` in
+You can pass command-line options directly to Aura by prefixing them with `--node-` in
 the command-line invocation:

 ```bash